Neste tables original plan for Porvoo refinery renewable hydrogen unit

 On Oct.
 24, Neste said it will no longer move forward with an investment in a previously proposed project involving installation of a 120-Mw electrolyzer at Porvoo that would have allowed the refinery to produce green hydrogen as a replacement for fossil-based hydrogen currently used in its processing.

-Cancellation of the renewable hydrogen plan follows completion of the project’s basic engineering study, which Porvoon Energia Oy began in May 2023.
+Cancellation of the renewable hydrogen plan follows Neste’s completion of the project’s basic engineering study, which included a preliminary study with Porvoon Energia Oy on the regional district’s use of renewable heat that would be generated from proposed green hydrogen project.

 Neste’s decision to cancel the project stems from a combination of “challenging market conditions and [the company’s] financial performance, requiring critical assessment of any new investments,” the operator said.